Goldcrest partners logo

 Leaders tend to be promoted into a senior role after showing themselves to be brilliant at the details of their previous role.
 Former sales leaders become MDs who still love sales and selling.
 CFOs get promoted to CEO but may not stop thinking in the language of numbers.

 This is like a violinist being promoted to conductor and focusing on the string section instead of the whole orchestra.
 The problem with this is obvious.
-Rather than getting mired in the detail, the new role demands that the leader broadens their view across the bigger picture and allows their team to work out the steps required to make that Big Picture goal a reality.
+Rather than getting mired in the detail, the new role demands that the leader broadens their view across the bigger picture and allows their team to work out the steps required to make that big picture goal a reality.

-What is a Big Picture and why is it important?
+What is a big picture and why is it important?

-A Big Picture is a compelling vision for the whole team.
+A big picture is a compelling vision for the whole team.
 It might be a bold statement, a vision, a feeling or a dream of where an organisation wishes to be in the future.

 The end game is the same: it is a shared hope for everyone to work towards.
-Everything a team does is in the context of and with reference to the Big Picture, moving the organisation forwards.
+Everything a team does is in the context of and with reference to the big picture, moving the organisation forwards.

 As an example, think of John F Kennedy’s speech to the US Congress in May 1961, when he said: